xiGUAwanOU/tech-note/database-systems/mongodb/indexes-in-mongodb.md

 # Indexes in MongoDB

 Always set indexes early, especially the unique indexes.
+After the collection already contains data that would violate the unique constraint, it's too late for index creation.

 ### Types of Index